NeoxAzrot/coddity-hackathon-back/README.md

 ### Create `.env` configuration file

-First, create a `.env` file with the content of the `.env.example` file :
+First, create a `.env` file with the content of the `.env.example` file:

 ```bash
 cp .env.example .env